kakoiihito/Shift/README.md

   ### Highlights

-  * Linear Tire Model
+  * Simplified Pacejka Tire Model
   * Raycast Wheels
   * Rigid Body Car
   * Curve Based Engine Torque Model
   * Dry Clutch Model
   * Basic Brake Model
   * Basic Transmission Model
-  * Linear Suspension Model
+  * Linear/Exponentional Suspension Model
+  * Antiroll Bar Model
   * Ackermman Steering Model
   * 240 Hz engine

   ### Overview

 Shift is a vehicle  simulator made in the Godot 4.6 engine attempting to offer top level physics.
-Made by a broke highschool student, I'm a kid interested in motorsports, attempting to understand them at a deeper level.
+Made by a broke highschool student interested in motorsports, This projects aims to understand them at a deeper level.
 Shift was made as an alternative to motorsports simulators open to anyone to improve, work on, use for projects, or personal use.

   ### Usage